 The Hardin Center does not offer senior, student, or military discounts.

 *Some restrictions apply.
 Blockbuster exhibitions excluded.
 Please contact the Hardin Center for more information.

 The Hardin Center reciprocates through the ASTC Passport Program.
 Free admission is granted to Imagination Place Children’s Museum and discounts are usually offered for other exhibitions.
 Some restrictions and exclusions apply; please call ahead to inquire about current discounts.

-The Hardin Center and Imagination Place are open holidays except Thanksgiving Day and Christmas Day.
+The Hardin Center and Imagination Place are open most holidays except Thanksgiving Day and Christmas Day.

 501 Broad Street